Barrow Island (Western Australia): Birds

 Barrow Island has been classified by BirdLife International as an Important Bird Area.
-Birds include the Barrow Island black-and-white fairy-wren (Malurus leucopterus edouardi), an endemic subspecies of the white-winged fairy-wren which is regarded as vulnerable to extinction.
+Birds include the Barrow Island black-and-white fairy-wren (Malurus leucopterus edouardi), an endemic subspecies of the white-winged fairy-wren, which is regarded as vulnerable to extinction.
 The island also supports over 1% of the world populations of grey-tailed tattler, red-necked stint, pied oystercatcher, and fairy tern, as well as an isolated population of the spinifexbird.

 Conservation

 The Western Shield project has sought to reduce the impact of introduced species to the region.
 Corporate and state government cooperation on programs has produced studies into the little-known subterranean fauna of the island.

 Energy reserves

 Oil

-Oil was discovered on the island in commercial quantities in 1964 by West Australian Petroleum Pty Ltd (WAPET), and the first oil field was established shortly after.
+Oil was discovered on the island in commercial quantities in 1964 by West Australian Petroleum, and the first oil field was established in 1967.
 In 1995, there were 430 wells producing oil and natural gas across most of the southern half of the island.
 The site has been Australia's leading producer of oil.